ibis-project/ibis/docs/source/release/index.rst

 * :support:`2883` Output of `Client.version` returned as a string, instead of a setuptools `Version`
 * :feature:`2882` Unify implementation of fillna and isna in Pyspark backend
 * :support:`2862` Deprecated `list_schemas` in SQLAlchemy backends in favor of `list_databases`
-* :bug:`2829` Fix .drop(fields).
+* :bug:`2829 major` Fix .drop(fields).
 The argument can now be either a list of strings or a string.
 * :feature:`2873` Support binary operation with Timedelta in Pyspark backend
 * :support:`2865` Deprecated `ibis.<backend>.verify()` in favor of capturing exception in `ibis.<backend>.compile()`
-* :bug:`2845` Fix projection on differences and intersections for SQL backends
+* :bug:`2845 major` Fix projection on differences and intersections for SQL backends
 * :feature:`2839`: Add `group_concat` operation for Clickhouse backend
-* :bug:`2827` Backends are loaded in a lazy way, so third-party backends can import Ibis without circular imports
+* :bug:`2827 major` Backends are loaded in a lazy way, so third-party backends can import Ibis without circular imports
-* :bug:`2830` Disable aggregation optimization due to N squared performance
+* :bug:`2830 major` Disable aggregation optimization due to N squared performance
-* :bug:`2821` Fix `.cast()` to array outputting list instead of np.array in Pandas backend
+* :bug:`2821 major` Fix `.cast()` to array outputting list instead of np.array in Pandas backend
-* :bug:`2820` Fix aggregation with mixed reduction datatypes (array + scalar) on Dask backend
+* :bug:`2820 major` Fix aggregation with mixed reduction datatypes (array + scalar) on Dask backend
 * :feature:`2808` Support comparison of ColumnExpr to timestamp literal
 * :support:`2789` Simplification of data fetching.
 Backends don't need to implement `Query` anymore
 * :feature:`2805` Make op schema a cached property